polarfire-soc/hart-software-services/README.md

     $ cp boards/mpfs-icicle-kit-es/def_config .config

+or just use the defconfig target to do the copy:

+    $ make BOARD=mpfs-icicle-kit-es defconfig

 Once configured, to build, run `make`:

     $ make BOARD=mpfs-icicle-kit-es

-In the `Default` subdirectory, the standard build will create `hss.elf` and various binary formats (`hss.hex` and `hss.bin`).
-Also generated are `output.map`, which is a mapfile for the build, and  `hss.sym`, which is a list of symbols.
+In the `Default` subdirectory, the standard build will create `hss-envm.elf` and various binary formats (`hss-envm.hex` and `hss-envm.bin`).
+Also generated are `output-envm.map`, which is a mapfile for the build, and  `hss-envm.sym`, which is a list of symbols.
 (The name `Default` is required by SoftConsole for programming purposes.)

 A variety of alternative build options can be seen by running `make help`: